UL Solutions

 Underwriters Laboratories Inc. was founded in 1894 by William Henry Merrill.
 After graduating from the Massachusetts Institute of Technology (MIT) with a degree in electrical engineering in 1889, Merrill went to work as an electrical inspector for the Boston Board of Fire Underwriters.[8]
 At the turn of the twentieth century, fire loss was on the rise in the United States, and the increasing use of electricity in homes and businesses posed a serious threat to property and human life.[9]

 In order to determine and mitigate risk, Merrill proposed to open a laboratory where he would use scientific principles to test products for fire and electrical safety.
-The Boston Board of Fire Underwriters turned this idea down, however, perhaps due to Merrill's youth and relative inexperience at the time.
+The Boston Board of Fire Underwriters turned this idea down, perhaps due to Merrill's youth and relative inexperience at the time.

 In May 1893, Merrill moved to Chicago to work for the Chicago Fire Underwriters' Association.
 His task was to inspect the city's fire alarm systems.
 He was also sent to the 1893 World's Fair to inspect the Fair's electrical installations and the Palace of Electricity.
 In order to determine and mitigate risk in his role as an electrical inspector, Merrill found it necessary to conduct tests on building materials and electrical components.
 Upon seeing a growing potential in this field, Merrill stayed in Chicago to found Underwriters Laboratories.
 He received initial funding from the Chicago Fire Underwriters' Association and the Western Insurance Union, a local insurance organization.
 With $350 of equipment, he opened a small laboratory on the third floor of a local fire insurance patrol station, signing UL's first test report on March 24, 1894.[10]